IIIF/api/source/api/image/2.1/index.md

 | pct:x,y,w,h         | The region to be returned is specified as a sequence of percentages of the full image's dimensions, as reported in the Image Information document.
 Thus, `x` represents the number of pixels from the 0 position on the horizontal axis, calculated as a percentage of the reported width. `w` represents the width of the region, also calculated as a percentage of the reported width.
 The same applies to y and h respectively.
 These may be floating point numbers. |
 {: .image-api-table}

+_Deprecation Warning_
+The pct: form of the region parameter will no longer be available in version 3.0.
+{: .warning}

 If the request specifies a region which extends beyond the dimensions reported in the Image Information document, then the service _SHOULD_ return an image cropped at the image's edge, rather than adding empty space.

 If the requested region's height or width is zero, or if the region is entirely outside the bounds of the reported dimensions, then the server _SHOULD_ return a 400 status code.